Analysts Offer Insights on Conglomerates Companies: LANXESS (OtherLNXSF) and Siemens Gamesa Renewable Energy, S.A. (OtherGCTAF)

 Siemens Gamesa Renewable Energy, S.A.
 (GCTAF)

-In a report released today, Ajay Patel from Goldman Sachs maintained a Buy rating on Siemens Gamesa Renewable Energy, S.A., with a price target of EUR16.00.
-The company’s shares closed last Monday at $14.75.
+Deutsche Bank analyst Vivek Midha maintained a Hold rating on Siemens Gamesa Renewable Energy, S.A. today and set a price target of EUR13.40.
+The company’s shares closed last Wednesday at $14.01.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.